arahi7860/css-box-model-and-positioning-lesson/readme.md

 ## Floats and Clears - Intro (10 min)

-The float property specifies whether or not a box (or an element) should float; essentially, it determines whether text will be wrapped around the element.
+The float property specifies whether or not a box (or an element) should float; essentially, it determines whether text and other inline elements will be wrapped around the element.

 <p style="text-align: center">
 <img src='https://cloud.githubusercontent.com/assets/40461/8234489/3b61ef02-15d4-11e5-8864-435fb6e0c3cc.png'>